LisaDuente/LisaDuente/README.md

 # About me

 Hey I'm Lisa and currently in training to become a **java software developer**!
 My interests lie in backend development and I would like to learn more about cloud databases (as well as DBaaS) and NoSQL databases.
-I loved working with MySQL during my last course and I’m currently working on an application to put together everything we learned in school so far.

 I will graduate in summer 2023 and I am currently working as an intern at Redmind!